thanhnamit/ntn-blog/content/post/2021-01-20-opentelemetry-observability-part2.markdown

 Similar to Tracing SDK, the architecture for metrics processing consists of two major components:

-- Metrics API (the user-facing API) captures runtime measurements about program execution.
-Developers will pass raw measurements with metadata to the unified interface.
+- Metrics API is the user-facing API that captures runtime measurements.
+Applications will pass raw measurements with metadata to the unified interface.
-- Metrics SDK (the actual implementation) processes telemetry data through a composable pipeline of accumulators, processors and exporters.
+- Metrics SDK is the actual implementation that processes telemetry data through a composable pipeline of accumulators, processors and exporters.
 A default SDK implementation is provided for each language.

 The journey of a metric event is illustrated through the diagram below: